 A: To a mailinglist.
-Do not mail the authors directly unless you previously entered a support contract with them!
-For subscription details, see the mailinglists page (http://mailman.powerdns.com/mailman/admin/).
+Please email the authors directly only if you previously entered a support contract with them, or are considering doing so.
+For mailing list details, see the mailinglists page (http://mailman.powerdns.com/mailman/admin/).

 Questions about using PowerDNS should be sent to the pdns-users list, questions about compiler errors or feature requests to pdns-dev.